cloverinteractive/dotfiles/.config/posix-shell/README.md

 export PATH=./bin:$HOME/bin:$PATH
 ```

-The idea is that you can just put any script into any bin folder and the home folder and  bash will know to look there or `$HOME/bin` before trying your system `bin` or
+The idea is that you can just put any script into any bin folder and the home folder and the shell will know to look there or `$HOME/bin` before trying
-hombrew's path.
-If you need to change `$PATH` it is recommended that you do so at th `.bash_profile.before`, if that's not a possibility you can always move this line to
+your system `bin` or other path.
+If you need to change `$PATH` it is recommended that you do so at in `.config/posix-shell/paths`.
-`.bash_profile.after`.

 ## Checkout what's listening